gsb-eng/django-project/base_project/manager/core/README.md

-# django-project
-ore should contain all the models.
+# Core should contain all the models.